Keiko Sonoi: Hiroshima A-bomb

 Sonoi and Takayama subsequently took the train and reached the Nakai residence in Kobe.
 (Note: Shizu Nakai whom Sonoi called "(my) mother at Mt.
 Rokko" lived in Kobe.
 As noted above, Shizu Nakai was from the same high school as Sonoi and a long-time supporter.)
 Sonoi's face and clothing were soiled, and she wore a jika-tabi on one foot and a man's shoe on the other, so that she looked "like a beggar" and was nearly beyond recognition.

-On August 15, when informed the war had ended, Sonoi expressed her gladness at being able to act to her hearts content to Akiko Utsumi who was visiting, (Note: Akiko Utsumi (stage name Machiko Kako) was Sonoi's junior at the Takarazuka Revue; She was by then married to a writer/director for the Takarazuka Revue.) and also wrote a letter dated August 17 to her mother Kame in Morioka expressing this sentiment.
+On August 15, when informed the war had ended, Sonoi expressed her gladness at being able to act to her hearts content to Akiko Utsumi who was visiting, (Note: Akiko Utsumi (stage name Machiko Kako) was Sonoi's junior at the Takarazuka Revue; She was by then married to Shigenori Utsumi a writer/director for the Takarazuka Revue.) and also wrote a letter dated August 17 to her mother Kame in Morioka expressing this sentiment.

 Takarazuka Revue days.
 From left, Nobuko Otowa, Aiko Kagayaki, Sonoi, Machiko Kako, and Mrs. Nakai's daughter Michiko Nakai.

 However, Sonoi's condition deteriorated.
 Her hair started to fall off at night, before suffering high fever around August 19, according to Mrs. Nakai; Other symptoms such as hematochezia, internal bleeding and delusions also presented.

-By August 19, who was a stage director for Sakura-tai tracked Sonoi down, and came to see her at the Nakai residence.
+By August 19, Motoo Hatta who was a stage director for Sakura-tai tracked Sonoi down, and came to see her at the Nakai residence.
 (Note: Hatta was asked by Sango-za to take along two of its actresses.
 One of them was Chieko Morokoa, interviewed by the Mainichi Shimbun in the March 2012 article.)
 Sonoi asked of news about Maruyama, and sensed he must have died.
 On August 21, Sonoi's fever reached 40 degrees C, and Mrs. Utsumi rushed out to procure ice.
 Sonoi felt the coolness of the chilled gauze, and said "Oh, how good it feels".
 Those were the last words she uttered before she died.

 Sonoi's remains were cremated the following day, and her bones and ashes buried in Onryū-ji in Morioka.

-The story of the Sakura-tai's demise was written up in a book by author in 1980, which was adapted into the film Sakura-tai chiru (1988) directed by Kaneto Shindō.
+The story of the Sakura-tai's demise was written up in a book by author Hagie Ezu in 1980, which was adapted into the film Sakura-tai chiru (1988) directed by Kaneto Shindō.
 (Note: The title of Ezu's book (Ezu 1980) has been variously rendered "Dissolution of Sakura-unit: A theater group's suffering from the atomic bombings" or "Total Annihilation of the Sakura Party, Martyrdom of a Drama Company".)